Here, we’ve put together the top six ways a well-planned virtual program can help improve student achievement.

-Sarah Cornelius is a Content Marketing Specialist at Edmentum and has been with the company since 2014.
+Sarah Cornelius is a Marketing Specialist at Edmentum and has been with the company since 2014.
 In her role, she works to provide educators with engaging and insightful resources.
 Sarah received her B.S. in Professional Communications and Emerging Media from the University of Wisconsin - Stout.

 All Posts by Sarah Cornelius

 The VDOE has released plenty of great information and resources to support educators through the transition, but we know your time is already stretched.
 We’ve done the legwork and summarized the key points to understand about Virginia’s Revised Standards of Accreditation.

 We know that educators and students do amazing, innovative things in the classroom every day.
 Educators pour their hearts and souls into cultivating a lasting love for learning in every student, and students in turn stretch their minds and explore their passions to achieve some incredible outcomes.
 We wanted to give the educators and students that partner with Edmentum a chance to show off their hard work and creativity, so earlier this fall, we asked all of our customers to enter our Love for Learning contest.
 Now, we’re very excited to announce our winners and share their projects!

 Shikellamy School District, in Sunbury, Pennsylvania, is one district that recently took the leap, partnering with EdOptions Academy to provide flexible virtual learning options for students.
 Two years in, district is not looking back, as the Shikellamy Virtual Academy has reached previously struggling students and helped recover more than $500,000 in funding.
 However, as with any major project, getting the virtual program to where it is today was a complicated process and not without challenges.

 Educator Motivation: Why 4 Members of the Edmentum Network Are Passionate About Teaching and Learning